Click here to go to our other COVID-19 pages

 For employers

 Even though you may be working remotely you will have regular contact with employees.
 You can check-in with your employees to see if they are safe or need support.
 You can also help support their safety.
-Before you reach out to employees see the information from Shine and DVFREE about Working remotely and family violence: Advice to employers.
+Before you reach out to employees see the information from Shine and DVFREE about Advice to NZ Employers.
 Employers can also call Shine for advice on 0508 744 633.

 Our Watch, based in Australia, has identified actions that employers can take to promote gender equality in the workplace.
 See their two-page brief Promoting gender equality as you respond to the coronavirus pandemic (2020).

-For more information about what you can do in your workplace see this brief The COVID-19 shadow pandemic: Domestic violence in the world of work: A call to action for the private sector from UN Women (2020).
+For more information about what you can do in your workplace see this brief The COVID-19 shadow pandemic: Domestic violence in the world of work: A call to action for the private sector from UN Women (2020) and the Equality Means Business (2021) brochure about addressing gender equality in your company.

 More information